p2edwards/jp-coffeescript/README.md

 ### jp-LiveScript (Philip Edwards)

+This is my first open-source thing and my first npm package ever.
+At this point I'm excited that it works for me.

 ### jp-CoffeeScript (Nicolas Riesco)

 First of all, thank you for taking the time to contribute.
 The maintenance of